-If you have facial hair, then you know how challenging a beard shadow can be in your quest for a feminine face.
+If you have facial hair, you know how hard it can be to hide a beard shadow.

-Thick concealer creates a heavy, cakey look that can draw even more attention to the area you want to hide.
+Thick concealer creates a heavy, cakey look that can draw even more attention to the areas you want to hide.

 So what’s a girl to do?

 I’m glad you asked!
-In this article, I’m going to share 4 must-have makeup items you should use in place of that heavy concealer.
+In this post, I talk about 4 beard cover makeup items to use instead of heavy concealer.

-Then you’ll learn how to put them together with a step-by-step video tutorial.
-It will show you how to conceal your beard shadow with minimal makeup for a natural, feminine look.
+I also share a step-by-step video tutorial on how to hide your beard shadow with minimal makeup for a natural, feminine look.

 Here’s what you’ll need:

-The #1 secret to concealing a beard shadow is to use a color corrector.
+The first piece of beard cover makeup you should own is a color corrector.
+This is the #1 secret to hiding a beard shadow.
 By neutralizing the bluish tint of the beard shadow, you can achieve a natural look with less makeup.

 Choose your color corrector based on your skin tone: